-You’re limited to four credit cards from American Express at any one time.
+You’re limited to five credit cards from American Express at any one time.
 It’s important to remember two things:

 - This limit only counts credit cards issued by American Express.
 Credit cards that are issued by other banks that run on the American Express payment network will not count towards this limit.